 Each year camera manufacturers are pushing the limits of sensor technology and the latest trend has been to increase sensor resolution to numbers that were considered unfathomable before.
 With full-frame cameras reaching 50 megapixels (MP) and medium format cameras pushing beyond 80 MP, we now know that the megapixel race won’t stop there and we will most likely be seeing cameras with even more resolution in the future.
 But the big question remains – how much resolution does one truly need today?
 Is 12 MP too little?
 Is 50 MP too much?
 While it is a subject that can be open to endless debates, I have been working on a methodology to determine the ideal megapixel range for one’s needs.
 In this article, I will share what I came up with and it will hopefully serve as a good guide for our readers in deciding how to address the megapixel quench.
-I highly recommend to read my camera resolution explained article as a pre-requisite to understand the relationship of resolution to printing, cropping, display size and to understand such terms as down-sampling in more detail.
+I highly recommend you read our camera resolution explained article as a pre-requisite to understand the relationship of resolution to printing, cropping, display size and to understand such terms as down-sampling in more detail.
+You may also want to read about how to increase the resolution of an image.

 Most of us get caught in deciding over what resolution to choose in the early days of shopping for our first camera.
 There are so many options to choose from.
 And just like buying our first car or the first home, we want to get the best camera for our yet undetermined and mostly unknown needs.
 We really don’t know if we are going to be serious photographers, or the camera will be sitting on a shelf and collecting dust until we take it on a vacation.
 Because of this, it usually makes little sense to buy the most capable camera on the market as the first camera, just like it makes little sense to buy a Ferrari as the first car, or a million dollar home as the first home.
 You want to start out with something smaller, something less expensive and something you can grow with.
 And when the need arises to move up to something more capable, you will know exactly what to get.
 I always advise to get an entry-level camera first, then eventually move up to something more serious in a few years, if there is such a need.
 And instead of taking a big leap later, it is always a good idea to move up gradually.
 You do not want to jump to a full-frame 50 MP DSLR camera from a point and shoot or an entry-level DSLR, unless you really know what you are doing.